 Having traditions as a family are fantastic as children love to take part and when they are teenagers/adults they will still be excited about these traditions (I know this as my two older children are now 22 and 21!).
 Holidays and celebrations are great for family traditions and you can decide what is best for you and your family.

 December Christmas traditions

 My children have all had their own small tree to decorate for themselves.
 Each year they would choose a decoration and add it to their tree.
-When they turn 18 they have a tree full of decorations which they have chosen over the years.
+When they turn 18 they have a tree full of decorations that they have chosen over the years.

 Our Christmas tree and decorations have always been put up on the first weekend of December each year.

 When we decorate the tree, Darren always puts the star on the top of the tree.
 We then do a countdown and he switches on the tree lights and we all cheer.
 I know it sounds cheesy but we started this when our kids were little and it is just what we have always done!

 When the kids were smaller we would have what we called a ‘Christmas countdown’ where we would do one Christmas related activity each day from December 1st to Christmas day.
 I would write the plan out on a poster and stick it to the wall and the girls would all get so excited seeing what we were doing each day.